-Upon hire, participants may contribute between 1% and 50% of annual pretax compensation, as defined, with such contributions limited to \$18,500 and \$18,000 in 2018 and 2017, respectively, for employees under age 50 and \$24,500 and \$24,000 in 2018 and 2017, respectively, for employees age 50 and older.
+Upon hire, participants may contribute between 1% and 50% of annual compensation, as defined, with such contributions limited to \$19,000 in 2019 for employees under age 50 and \$25,000 in 2019 for employees age 50 and older.
 Participants may also roll over qualifying distributions from other qualified plans.

-After six months the Company matches participant pretax contributions on the following basis:
+After six months the Company matches participant contributions on the following basis:

-- The first 4% of pretax contributions are matched at a rate of 80%. - The next 4% of pretax contributions are matched at a rate of 50%.
+- The first 4% of pre-tax contributions are matched at a rate of 80%. - The next 4% of pre-tax contributions are matched at a rate of 50%.